 Hiliary Spurling’s Invitation to the Dance (William Heinemann Ltd, London, 1977; Arrow Books, 2005) includes a Painting Index that has let us check for references that we missed in our own reading.
 Her character, book, and place indices are also valuable resources.
-We will follow her lead by referring to page numbers from the revised editions of the novels (William Heinemann Ltd in Britain and Little, Brown & Co. in the USA), followed by page numbers from the Flamingo paperbacks.
+We will follow her lead by referring to page numbers from the revised editions of the novels (William Heinemann Ltd in Britain and Little, Brown & Co. in the USA), preceded by page numbers from the Flamingo paperbacks.

 Another resource that offers insight for Pictures in Powell is Powell’s autobiography.
 We have access to the abridged and revised version To Keep the Ball Rolling (Unversity ofChicago Press, Chicago, 1982) [TKBR].
 We are eager to hear from any reader who spots additional references from the original four volume Powell memoir (Infants of the Spring, Messengers of the Day, Faces in My Time, and The Strangers All Are Gone.)